GhostsonAcid/AudioClipboard/README.md

 - It doesn't work with anything MIDI, but this is okay because transferring MIDI regions is easy thanks to Ardour's built-in region export function _(-select the MIDI region, then click Region → Export...)._
 - It sometimes fails to properly handle combined/compound regions, mostly due to [known Ardour bugs](https://tracker.ardour.org/view.php?id=9947).

-> [!WARNING]
+> [!CAUTION]
-> - AudioClipboard has the potential to disturb/destroy automation curves (plugin/fader/pan/etc.) on a track if the setting _"Move relevant automation when audio regions are moved" (-under Preferences → Editor)_ is NOT disabled during Pre-Pasting/Pasting.  ***→ So PLEASE be sure to DISABLE that setting BEFORE using AudioClipboard!***
+> - Due to the way in which AudioClipboard pastes regions, this script has the potential to disturb/destroy **automation curves** (-plugin/fader/pan/etc.) on a track if the setting _"Move relevant automation when audio regions are moved" (-under Preferences → Editor)_ is NOT disabled during Pasting. **This is especially true for pasting combined regions.** ***→ So PLEASE be sure to DISABLE that setting BEFORE using AudioClipboard!***

 -----------------------------------------------------------------------------------------------------------------------------